Burma Cultural Holiday

 Loikaw - Yangon (flight) (B, L)

 This morning we will take a domestic flight to Yangon (by default).
 The private car and the local guide will pick you up at Yangon airport and drop at your hotel first to see the check-in availability.

-Then sightseeing to the Downtown area around Sule Pagoda and include a walking tour around nearby attraction of British colonial style buildings such as Yangon City Hall, Rowe & Co Building, Telegraph Office, High Court Building, Rander House, Sofaer & Co. building, Myanma Port Authority building and other exciting attractions.
-Then proceed to Bogyoke Aung San Market (Scott’s Market, closed on every Monday & Public Holidays) where are convenient for one-stop shopping such as clothes, traditional handicrafts, foods and thousands of Gem Stores with a fair price.
+Then sightseeing to the Downtown area around Sule Pagoda and include a walking tour around the nearby attraction of British colonial-style buildings such as Yangon City Hall, Rowe & Co Building, Telegraph Office, High Court Building, Rander House, Sofaer & Co. building, Myanma Port Authority building and other exciting attractions.
+Then proceed to Bogyoke Aung San Market (Scott’s Market, closed on every Monday & Public Holidays) where are convenient for one-stop shopping such as clothes, traditional handicrafts, foods, and thousand of Gem Stores with a fair price.

 We will arrange a transfer service to the airport to connect with your international departure flight.

-We use excellent and decent hotels for our valuable clients to secure in every condition except under some experiential and local activities.
-If in case, the mentioned following hotels are not available on your travel dates with the valid reasons, then we will try to maintain alternative hotels which are at the same level.
+We use smart and excellent hotels for our valuable clients to secure in every condition except under some experiential and local activities.
+If in case, the mentioned hotels are not available on your travel dates with the valid reasons, then we will try to maintain alternative hotels which are at the same level.